balarao/config-management/README.md

 The restarted pods will use the new values from the updated ConfigMap or Secret.

-### Application configuration management using AWS parameter Store
+### Workload configuration management using AWS parameter Store

 In this solution, AWS parameter store is used as a centralized management layer for managing app configurations.
 Objects stored in AWS parameter store are version controlled, Audit Trail enabled, Rollback supported.
 Furthermore, Users can use the AWS console which gives them an intuitive UI to update the App configurations like endpoints, timeouts etc